BrightspaceUI/core/components/collapsible-panel/README.md

 </d2l-collapsible-panel>
 ```

-## Slots
+## Optional slots

-When there are focusable elements in the `actions` or `header` slot, the focus order will be as follows:
-- `d2l-collapsible-panel`
-- focusable elements in `actions`
-- focusable elements in `header`
+Collapsible panels have two optional slots, `actions` and `header` that can be used.

 <!-- docs: demo live name:d2l-collapsible-panel-slots size:large -->
 ```html